CompuAdd: Bankruptcy and acquisition

 In 1993, CompuAdd closed all of its 110 retail stores, to concentrate on direct sales, and sought Chapter 11 bankruptcy protection – but also launched a new line of Centura personal computers.
 When they emerged from bankruptcy in November 1993, 75 percent ownership of the company was transferred to unsecured creditors, with Hayden retaining 20 percent and the remainder held for employees.

 Hayden shortly afterwards resigned as CEO, a position taken over by Richard Krause, the company's president and chief operating officer.
+Following the consolidation trend within the clone industry, as manufacturers sought to preserve volumes and access to lucrative corporate markets, CompuAdd sought to merge with fellow manufacturer Zeos International.
+Framed as an acquisition by Zeos, negotiations broke down between the companies, and Zeos was ultimately acquired by Micron Technology.
 CompuAdd was subsequently bought by Dimeling, Schrieber & Park, a private Philadelphia investment company in September 1994.